Jean Richard Bartoli

 Education

-1962 BFA Philadelphia College of Art (currently the University of the ARTS) major in Sculpture; studied under Leland Bell, who was the primary influence on his work.
+1962 BFA Philadelphia College of Art (currently the University of the Arts), major in Sculpture.
+Bartoli studied under Leland Bell, who was the primary influence on his work.

-1963 – 1967 Learned to carve marble in Carrara, Italy, only using hand tools, by studying with artisan workmen and by detailed examination of the great works of art in the museums in Florence, including studying the tool marks on back of the works to determine how the pieces were made.
+1963 – 1967 Learned to carve marble in Carrara, Italy, using only hand tools, by studying with artisan workmen and through a detailed examination of the great works of art in the museums in Florence.
+Bartoli closely studied the tool marks on the backs of the works to determine how each piece was made.

 Brief Biography